google/mobly-wifi/examples/start_long_running_wifi/README.md

 1. Connect an OpenWrt access point (AP) and a Linux machine into the same local area network.
 2. Determine the IP address of the OpenWrt AP.
-Ensure the linux machine can successfully pint the OpenWrt AP.
+Ensure the linux machine can successfully ping the OpenWrt AP.
 3. In the `config.yml` file, replace the `hostname` field with the IP address of the AP.
 4. Install mobly-wifi module by runing the following command: